dotnet/runtime/Documentation/building/windows-test-instructions.md

 **runtest /?** will list supported parameters.

-For example to run all  ofthe tests using you checkled build:
+For example to run all of the tests using your checked build:

 `<repo_root>\tests\runtest.cmd checked`